Miro0o/Docs-Notes/CS/🔑 CS_Core/🧬 Computer System/Operating System (Theory)/Processes Management/Concurrency/Deadlock & Starvation/Approaches to Deadlock.md

 - There must be a fixed number of resources to allocate.
 - No process may exit while holding resources.

-Deadlock prevention strategies are very conservative; they solve the problem of dead- lock by limiting access to resources and by imposing restrictions on processes.
+Deadlock prevention strategies are very conservative; they solve the problem of deadlock by limiting access to resources and by imposing restrictions on processes.